learning-at-home/collaborative-latent-diffusion/README.md

 This is an example of collaborative inference of the latent diffusion model from [this notebook](https://colab.research.google.com/github/multimodalart/latent-diffusion-notebook/blob/main/Latent_Diffusion_LAION_400M_model_text_to_image.ipynb) by [@multimodalart](https://twitter.com/multimodalart).

+**Idea:** A swarm of servers from all over the Internet hold a model on their GPUs and respond to clients' queries to run inference.
+The queries are evenly distributed among all servers connected to the swarm.
+Any GPU owner who is willing to help may run a server and connect to the swarm, thus increasing the total system throughput.

 - Model: [CompVis/latent-diffusion](https://github.com/CompVis/latent-diffusion)
 - Dataset: [LAION-400M](https://laion.ai/laion-400-open-dataset/)
 - Distributed inference: [hivemind](https://github.com/learning-at-home/hivemind)